breehaqasim/University-Admission-Tracker---Database-System/README.md

 # University-Admission-Tracker---Database-System
+The University Admission Tracker Database Management System is an ambitious project aimed at simplifying the complex process of applying to universities.
+Its primary scope is to create an accessible and user-friendly platform for students to search for universities in a specific country and city, while also allowing them to refine their choices based on admission criteria such as SAT scores, academic records, and other relevant factors and also can contact counselors.
+This platform is designed to simplify the complex process of exploring and selecting universities for students amidst preparations for their boards/CAIE’s.
+By doing so, it not only saves time but also facilitates the process of narrowing down options, making it easier for each student to find their ideal university.
+This system aims to provide students with a powerful tool to make informed decisions about their higher education journey by offering detailed university profiles that include critical information like admission prerequisites, university type, average annual cost of university, acceptance rate, application deadlines, campus locations, website link and contact details.
+By encompassing these features, this project aims to empower students and streamline their university application process, ultimately helping them find the institutions where they best fit and meet the admission requirements.

 ## Instructions
 - User should've downloaded PyQt6 and pyodbc to run this file
+- Also they shouldve MYSQL software on their desktop run the skeleton sql script provided to you then
 - To run the file click Play Button (Run Python File)

 ## How our application works?